tommyEzreal/tommyEzreal/README.md

 - 👀 I’m interested in ...
-NLP / ML,DL / Statistics / Data Analysis
-- 🌱 I’m currently learning ...
-Linear Algebra / Optimization / Pytorch🔥 /Transformer🤖
+Natural Language Processing / Table Reasoning with lagnuge models / Real-world appilcations of deep learning
 - 👨🏻‍💻 I want to be a ...
 NLP engineer/researcher
 - 📫 How to reach me ... tommy2130@yonsei.ac.kr
 - 📚 Also have a blog ... https://nothinsgonnachangemyworld.tistory.com/